Christian Walker Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.6 K/9, the fifth-worst in MLB.
+- The pitching staff for the Brewers has a collective 7.6 K/9, the fifth-worst in the league.

-- The Brewers have a 2.66 team ERA that ranks third across all MLB pitching staffs.
+- The Brewers have the second-ranked team ERA across all league pitching staffs (2.51).

-- Brewers pitchers combine to give up eight home runs (0.8 per game), the seventh-fewest in baseball.
+- The Brewers give up the fourth-fewest home runs in baseball (eight total, 0.7 per game).

 © 2023 Data Skrive.
 All rights reserved.